HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 2020 has seen a big surge in [internet usage](https://www.nytimes.com/interactive/2020/04/07/technology/coronavirus-internet-use.html), on both mobile and desktop, due to the global pandemic.
 There has been an uptick in visits to news sites, ecommerce and social media sites -- as people across the globe adjusted to a new lifestyle with stay-at-home orders and social distancing.
 2020 has been a significant year in history, for the web and for mobile usage.

 ### Data sources
-We’ve used a few different data sources in this chapter:
+We've used a few different data sources in this chapter:

 * [CrUX](./methodology#chrome-ux-report)
 * [HTTP archive](./methodology#dataset)
 * [Lighthouse](./methodology#lighthouse)

 Please visit the links above to learn more about the methodology and caveats with each data source.
-It is worth noting that HTTP Archive and Lighthouse data is limited to the data identified from websites’ home pages only, and not site-wide.
+It is worth noting that HTTP Archive and Lighthouse data is limited to the data identified from websites' home pages only, and not site-wide.

 In addition to the above, we also used a non-public Chrome data source in the section on Page loads in Chrome.
-For more information on this, read about [Chrome’s data collection API](https://chromium.googlesource.com/chromium/src/+/master/services/metrics/ukm_api.md).
+For more information on this, read about [Chrome's data collection API](https://chromium.googlesource.com/chromium/src/+/master/services/metrics/ukm_api.md).

 While this data is only collected from a subset of (opted in) Chrome users, it does not suffer from being limited to homepages.
 It is pseudonymous and consists of histograms and events.